CZ-NIC/yangson/docs/instance.rst

    .. attribute:: timestamp

-      The time when the instance node was last modified.
+      The date and time when the instance node was last modified.

    .. attribute:: value